yuval-beiser/algo-trading/Formula.md

 //[IntrabarOrderGeneration = True] //trade intra-bar

-//when no position reset CurShares if marketposition = 0 then
+//when no position reset CurShares - number of micro positions in same time if marketposition = 0 then
 CurShares = 0;